laserpointlabs/ODRAS/docs/integrations/INSIGHT_LM.md

 ### Standalone Use

-Insight-LM can also be used independently:
+InsightLM can also be used independently:
 - General document organization and AI analysis
 - Code project documentation management
 - Research document organization